Legislative Affairs

 Learn how ATD Legislative Affairs protects and promotes franchised auto and truck dealerships’ interests before Congress.

-Congress should repeal the outdated 12% federal excise tax (FET) imposed on new heavy-duty trucks to accelerate turnover of America’s aging truck fleet, which will lead to cleaner, safer trucks on the road.
-First enacted in 1917 to help pay for World War I, this tax routinely adds $22,000 or more to the price of a new heavy-duty truck.
-The FET is levied in addition to the nearly $40,000 per truck cost due to recent federal emissions and fuel-economy mandates.
-The FET can also add more than $50,000 to the price of an electric or hydrogen fuel-cell truck, which cost more than twice the price of internal combustion engine trucks.
-While new trucks have made significant environmental gains, such as reducing nitrogen oxide and particulate matter emissions by at least 98%, the FET remains a costly barrier to the purchase of new trucks equipped with the latest environmental technologies.
-With 47% of the Class 8 trucks on the road today over 10 years old, FET repeal would immediately benefit the environment by incentivizing the replacement of older trucks with cleaner, safer and more fuel-efficient trucks.
-In February, ATD, the American Trucking Associations and the Zero Emission Transportation Association sent a letter to Congressional leaders urging repeal of the FET.
-ATD and eight trucking organizations sent a letter to Senate Finance Committee and House Ways and Means Committee leadership in July urging passage of bipartisan FET repeal legislation, the “Modern, Clean, and Safe Trucks Act of 2023” (H.R.
-1440/S. 694).
+The outdated 12% federal excise tax (FET) on new heavy-duty trucks and trailers is a major barrier to fleet turnover and modernization.
+First enacted in 1917 to help fund World War I, the tax routinely adds $22,000 or more to a new heavy-duty diesel truck, and $50,000 to an electric or hydrogen fuel-cell truck.
+New federal emissions and fuel economy mandates have added nearly $40,000 more to the cost of truck.
+New trucks have made significant environmental gains, such as reducing nitrogen oxide and particulate matter emissions by at least 98%.
+The FET remains a costly barrier to the purchase of new trucks equipped with the latest environmental technologies.
+With 39% of the Class 8 trucks on the road today using pre-2010 engines, FET repeal would immediately accelerate fleet turnover and result in major safety and environmental benefits.
+Last Congress, ATD and eight trucking organizations urged congressional leadership to pass the bipartisan FET repeal bill.
 Members of Congress are urged to cosponsor H.R.
-1440/S. 694 to incentivize the replacement of older trucks with new, greener, and safer trucks.
+2424 to incentivize the replacement of older trucks with newer, safer, and cleaner trucks.

 Advocates for “right to repair” legislation claim that independent vehicle repair shops do not have access to the parts or data necessary to repair vehicles.
 However, this concern was rectified years ago, and the information independent shops need to repair vehicles is available from every truck manufacturer.
-Unlike previous “right to repair” bills, H.R.
-906 has little to do with repairing a vehicle.
+Unlike previous “right to repair” bills, the REPAIR Act (H.R.
+1566/S. 1379) has little to do with repairing a vehicle.
 Instead, the bill would compel truck manufacturers to provide any “aftermarket parts manufacturer” the information necessary “to produce or offer compatible aftermarket parts,” i.e., parts not made by the truck manufacturer.
 This legislation would also give any third party unfettered access to data from vehicles, which raises privacy, vehicle security, and safety concerns.
-The bill is also overbroad as it regulates heavy-duty vehicles the same as light-duty vehicles.
-In June, the ATD Board of Line Representatives sent a letter to House Energy and Commerce Committee leaders opposing this legislation.
-Members of Congress should oppose H.R.
-906.
+The bill is also overly broad as it regulates heavy-duty vehicles the same as light-duty vehicles.
+Last Congress, the ATD Board of Line Representatives sent a letter to House Energy and Commerce Committee leaders opposing similar legislation.
+Members of Congress are urged not to cosponsor H.R.
+1566/S. 1379.

 Grassroots